jasonmimick/learn-mongodb/BackupsWithMongodump.md

 This exercise will work through an example of taking a backup from a MongoDB replica set and then restoring the backup.

+There are multiple strategies for doing backups with MongoDB, here we are going through a basic example of using MongoDB tools to do a backup on a replica set.
+This is only an example; please use at your own risk and please test your procedures thouroughly before running this on any production systems.

 The exercise assumes you have a running replica set.

 #High Level Steps#